gracesze/grace-chan/README.md

 ### EDUCATION
 <!-- Add your details -->
 ##### NANYANG TECHNOLOGICAL UNIVERSITY
-School of Physical and Mathematics Sciences
+School of Physical and Mathematics Sciences <br>
-Physics and Applied Physics
+Physics and Applied Physics <br>
 August 2013 to July 2017

 <!-- EDUCATION Section Ends -->